What is OAuth?

 - The application requests access to the protected resources from the service provider.

 The greatest benefit of OAuth for a website, such as a news, community, or e-commerce site, is that authenticated website access can be extended to an unlimited number of additional users without those users creating new accounts requiring an email address and a new password.
 Open authorization reduces friction for both parties.
 Websites can scale, and users do not have to create yet another online account.

 Further, there is more security.
 When a user joins a website by signing in with Facebook, for example, if that website becomes the target of a cyberattack, users who logged on with OAuth will not have their credentials exposed or stolen.

 OAuth 1.0 vs. OAuth 2.0

-OAuth 1.0 and OAuth 2.0 are completely different and surprisingly not compatible.
+OAuth 1.0 and 2.0 are completely different and surprisingly not compatible.
 Version 1.0, now deprecated, was designed specifically for websites.
 It was considered complicated and did not scale.
-Version 2.0, on the other hand, provides authorized access to application programming interfaces (APIs) and encrypts the OAuth tokens in transit, so there is no need for encryption at the endpoints.
+Version 2.0, on the other hand, provides authorized access to application programming interfaces (APIs) and encrypts the tokens in transit, so there is no need for encryption at the endpoints.

 OAuth 2.0 was designed to be more interoperable between sites and devices.
 It also has token expiration, which did not exist in version 1.0.
 Although versions 1.0 and 2.0 are not compatible, a website can actually support both versions.
 The creators of version 2.0 intended for websites using version 1.0 to completely replace it with version 2.0.